Divyasakhare07/CourseReview/README.md

 - *Home Page*: Start by signing up or logging in to explore the full features.
 - *Submit Review*: Enter course details and rate professors using the form on this page.
-- *Data Visualization*: View charts representing reviews to make informed decisions.
+- *Data Analytics*: View charts representing reviews to make informed decisions.
-- *Q&A*: Browse through frequently asked questions.
 - *About Us*: Learn about our team and view our data model, which includes at least two one-to-many relationships.

 ## Future Enhancements